 While Superluminova and similar chemical compounds that work by absorbing light and then emitting it in the dark are usually a material of choice for the majority of watchmaking brands around the world, Luminox prefers its longer-lasting tritium-filled LLT-microtubes that, while looking a bit more archaic, will do the job of telling time at night a lot better and, what’s even more important, with greater reliability.

 While the Superluminova (or most other luminous substances of similar properties) will glow brightly only for three-four hours and then will gradually fade away, tritium tubes will emit their low-radioactive light literally for decades, because they don’t need external light sources to ‘recharge’.
-After Chernobyl and other nuclear accidents around the globe, people is normally afraid of any sources of potentially dangerous radiation, however these tubes are virtually harmless since the dangerous particles simply don’t have enough energy to break even through the thin layer of glass of the micro-tube and, unless you for some reason decide to get the tubes out of their housings, chew them in your mouth and eat (probably pushing them through with a glass of mercury,) the radioactive gas won’t cause you any harm.
+After Chernobyl and other nuclear accidents around the globe, people are normally afraid of any sources of potentially dangerous radiation, however, these tubes are virtually harmless since the dangerous particles simply don’t have enough energy to break even through the thin layer of glass of the micro-tube and, unless you for some reason decide to get the tubes out of their housings, chew them in your mouth and eat (probably pushing them through with a glass of mercury,) the radioactive gas won’t cause you any harm.

 The LLT tritium light tubes are colored red with an extra tube on the rotating bezel glowing ice-blue for better readability.
-Frankly, I would prefer the usual ‘diving scale’ on the bezel to feature more luminous elements for easier operation, but even as such the timer seems to be adequate for the job when you only need a rough idea how much time you have left before ahem the eggs are boiled.
+Frankly, I would prefer the usual ‘diving scale’ on the bezel to feature more luminous elements for easier operation, but even as such the timer is adequate for the job when you only need a rough idea how much time you have left before ahem the eggs are boiled.

-It is water resistant for 200 meters, which makes it a good choice for a skin diver, too, although I wouldn’t recommend going on an actual scuba diving trip with it: there are better choices with better water resistance.
+It is water-resistant for 200 meters, which makes it a good choice for a skin diver, too, although I wouldn’t recommend going on an actual scuba diving trip with it: there are better choices with better water resistance.

 Build Quality: 5/5